Penn State abuse scandal costs approach a quarter-billion

 - KOMO cuts positions in newsroom

 The school’s latest financial statement said insurers have covered $30 million in costs, while other insurance claims remain pending.
+Penn State says donations, student tuition, and taxpayer funds aren’t being used to pay uninsured costs, including legal expenses.
+Instead, the school is relying on interest revenue from university loans.

 The school also was hit in November with a $2.4 million fine from a federal investigation, started immediately after Sandusky was arrested, that concluded the university repeatedly violated campus crime reporting requirements.